 In March 2018, I finally decided on a slow-travel route through South-East Asia.

-And yes, I had enough miles to get a one-way two-segment business class ticket from New York to Dubai to Singapore = 105,000 miles plus $29.00 for taxes and fees.
+And yes, I had enough miles to get a one-way two-segment business class ticket from New York to Dubai to Singapore on Emirates = 105,000 miles plus $29.00 for taxes and fees.

 Even if I had tried to use Emirates Skyward Miles, it would’ve cost me 131,250 miles plus $852.00.